A linear model of separation for western boundary currents with bathymetry and stratification: Introduction

 \section{Introduction}

 The purpose of this paper is to perform an asymptotic analysis of the system

 in the regime $\eps,\nu_h,\nu_3,\delta\ll 1$ and $\beta\gg 1$.
 In fact, we will choose all parameters as powers of $\eps$, in a way that we will specify later (see assumption \eqref{hyp:parameters} below).
 This system is a linearized version of the rotating Boussinesq model in a $\beta$-plane approximation, and can be seen as an idealized toy model for the behaviour of oceanic currents on large horizontal scales.
-The function $u$ is the 3D velocity, $p$ is the pressure, and $\rho$ is the (variation of the) density.
-Let us also mention that the parameter $\eps$ is the Rossby number, $\delta$ is the aspect ratio of the fluid domain, $\nu_h$ and $\nu_3$ are the rescaled horizontal and vertical eddy diffusivities.
+The function $u$ is the 3D velocity, $p$ is the pressure, and $\rho$ is the variation of the density, that is, the buoyancy.
+Let us also mention that the parameter $\eps$ is both the Rossby number and the Brunt-Väisälä frequency, $\delta$ is the aspect ratio of the fluid domain, $\nu_h$ and $\nu_3$ are the rescaled horizontal and vertical eddy diffusivities.
 The parameter $\beta$ stems from a Taylor expansion of the Coriolis factor.
 We provide a short, formal derivation of \eqref{NS-rho} in Appendix \ref{appendix-derivation} in this context, together with a notion of weak solution.

 One of the main novelties of our study, compared to previous works, lies in the geometry of the domain $\Om$.
 Indeed, we are interested in the case where the bottom boundary of $\Om$ is \textit{not} a flat horizontal surface.
 Our goal is to understand the influence of the topography on the dynamics of oceanic currents, and more specifically its interaction with the stratification of the fluid.
 Thus we consider the idealized case where $\Om$ is an infinite half-plane over a tilted surface, namely $\Om=\{(x_1, x_2, x_3)\in \R^3,\ x_3> \tan \alpha x_1\}$, with $\alpha \in (-\pi/2, \pi/2)$.
 This simple geometry will allow us to perform explicit computations and to construct an approximate solution of system \eqref{NS-rho} at an arbitrarily high order.
+Such an idealized configuration is very similar to the one studied by Pedlosky in \cite{pedloskywave}, Lecture 19, \textit{Topographic Waves in a Stratified Fluid}, partly with the same ingredients : a rotating stratified fluid interacting with topography.

 The source term $f$ models external forces, such as the wind forcing, acting on the system.
 It is assumed to be time periodic, with a given frequency $\om$.
 Although the wind forcing rather acts at the surface of the fluid as a boundary condition, we describe here its influence as a volumic source term, since our domain does not have an upper boundary.
 However, we believe that our methodology could be applied to more general geometries, and in particular to 3D oceanic basins which are bounded in the vertical direction.